The Importance of ROI on Load Testing

 - How to Calculate ROI on Load Testing

 - ROI on Load Testing of an On-Demand vs On-Premise Platform

-Companies focus resources on performance tuning and optimization resulting in high spends on tools, engineering, and operational efforts.
+Companies focus resources on performance tuning and optimization resulting in high spends on tools (such as Selenium), engineering, and operational efforts.
 If the wrong approach is followed, pitfalls are exposed, and timelines are put at risk.
 However, if the proper approach is followed, there are excellent opportunities for cost reduction and financial gains.